Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/07_process.md

 !!!warning

     Adding `.out` to the end of a process name only works for single outputs.
-If there are multiple outputs the `emit` option must be used when defining the `output` block of the process.
-See [additional options](https://www.nextflow.io/docs/latest/process.html#additional-options) for more information.
+If there are multiple outputs, you will need to use an integer index to select the appropriate output (e.g. `.out[0]` or `.out[1]` for the first and second inputs, respectively), or (more conveniently) use the `emit` option when defining the `output` block of the process, which allows you to select the output by name (e.g. `.out.some_output`).
+See the [additional options](https://www.nextflow.io/docs/latest/process.html#additional-options) section of the Nextflow documentation for more information.

 !!!question "Exercise"